 In same pan, heat rice, stock and 1 tsp (5 mL) salt on medium-high.
-When mixture comes to boil, cover, reduce heat to low and simmer 18 minutes, or until rice is tender and stock is absorbed.
+When stock comes to boil, cover and reduce heat to low.
+Cook 18 minutes, or until rice is tender and stock is absorbed.

-Meanwhile, in 12-inch (30 cm) skillet, heat oil on high until shimmery.
-Add onions and cook, stirring often, 12 to 15 minutes, or until well browned.
-Stir in garlic for 30 seconds.
+Meanwhile, in 12-inch (30 cm) skillet, heat oil on medium-high until shimmery.
+Add onions.
+Cook, stirring often, 15 minutes, or until browned.
+Stir in garlic 30 seconds.
 Remove from heat.

 Makes 4 servings.